 - The foreclosure and eviction moratorium for federally held, single-family mortgage has been extended up to July 31, 2021.

 Bear in mind, available relief and the deadline to request relief may vary from agency to agency.
 Also, different companies have different policies on how to make postponed payments, including requiring you to pay the entire missed amount when payments resume.
 It’s important to understand the implications of each option.

 For mortgages that aren’t federally backed:

-- The CARES Act does not provide any relief or protection for mortgages that aren’t federally backed.
+The COVID-19 relief legislation does not provide any relief or protection for mortgages that aren’t federally backed.
 However, many lenders are providing assistance programs to help homeowners affected by coronavirus.
 We recommend you contact your lender to determine what options may be available to you.

-You would still be required to pay rent owed per the terms of your lease, but you will be allowed to stay in your unit through the end of the year.
+You would still be required to pay rent owed per the terms of your lease, but you will be allowed to stay in your unit through October 3, 2021.
 Depending on the terms of your rental agreement, you may also be charged fees, penalties or interest as a result of the failure to pay rent upon the expiration of this order.